 Navigate your way among the activities, performances and merchants with the maps below.
 Click on each map to view a larger version or to print.

-Puppet Shows – Be sure to catch a performance of a silk marionette puppet show, “The Snow Maiden,” performed by our very own and much loved Kindergarten teachers.
-Shows at 10:00 a.m. and 12:00 p.m.
+Puppet Show – Be sure to catch a performance of hand presented puppet show “Starmoney” performed by our very own and much loved Kindergarten teachers at 10 am and 12 pm in the Woodrose classroom.

 Candle Dipping – Dip, Drip, Dunk and Dry!
 Children create beeswax candles (with supervision by our 2nd Grade parents) by dipping wicks into crock pots of melted wax and then into cool water to harden.
 Our younger Fair-goers can create candles out of sheets of rolling wax.

 Star Streamers – Using Waldorf’s curriculum basic of handwork, children create a felted star and ball with ribbon streamers that fly through the skies like a falling star.

 Balance Challenge – Enjoyed by children of all ages – but especially by our older students – this room features a course of equipment to challenge your child’s balance and agility.
 Course-goers are guided and assisted by 4th Grade parents.
 Children 2nd Grade and younger need to be accompanied by a parent or guardian, please.